nginxinc/nginx-one-workshops/labs/lab1/readme.md

 ## Introduction

-In this lab, you will be logging into NGINX One Console and exploring various components within NGINX One console.
-This lab requires that you have access to F5 Distributed Cloud to work with NGINX one console.
-As part of this lab, you will explore the Nginx One console product, as a quick Overview of what it is and how to access it.
+In this lab, you will be logging into NGINX One Console and exploring various components within it.
+This lab requires that you have access to F5 Distributed Cloud to work with the One Console.
+As part of this lab, you will explore the NGINX One console product, as a quick Overview of what it is and how to access it.

 <br/>